exo-archives/aio-portal/patch/PORTAL-3684/readme.txt

     * Status: Plus ('+') symbol in an URL causes an ERROR 500
     * CCP Issue: CCPID, Product Jira Issue: PORTAL-3684
     * Complexity: N/A
-    * Impacted Client(s): N/A
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  Exception when user types a "+" symbol in URL

 Fix description

-How is the problem fixed ?
+How is the problem fixed?

     * Encode URL in full

-Patch informations:
+Patch information:

     * Final files to use should be attached to this page (Jira is for the dicussion)